Welcome to Strength at Home

 The Strength at Home program can be used for the civilian, military, or Veteran population, and often satisfies court requirements for IPV intervention.
 The Strength at Home Couples program is primarily for military/Veteran couples who report relationship conflict or distress without recent physical IPV.

-The Strength at Home programs are trauma-informed and delivered through a motivational framework to promote accountability for abusive behavior while facilitating a better understanding of how these behaviors were learned.
+The Strength at Home programs are trauma-informed and evidence-based, delivered through a motivational interviewing framework to promote accountability for abusive behavior, while using cognitive-behavioral strategies to facilitate a better understanding of how these behaviors were learned.
 These are the only programs demonstrated to prevent and end IPV in military/Veteran populations through randomized controlled trials, with additional evidence from several studies showing their effectiveness in civilians.
-The Strength at Home programs are the only such interventions endorsed by the US Department of Veterans Affairs (VA) as evidenced-based programs for IPV, and the programs are being implemented nationally through funding from VA and with past support from the Bob Woodruff Foundation and Blue Shield of California Foundation.
+The Strength at Home programs are the only such interventions endorsed by the US Department of Veterans Affairs (VA) as research supported programs for IPV, and the programs are being implemented nationally through funding from VA and with past support from the Bob Woodruff Foundation and Blue Shield of California Foundation.
 Thousands of military and civilian providers have also been trained in the Strength at Home programs through a series of nationally sponsored implementation projects and individual trainings.
-The Strength at Home programs have collectively been delivered in over 200 medical settings, military installations, and other civilian settings, and have been translated in four languages.
+The Strength at Home programs have collectively been delivered in over 200 medical settings, military installations, and other civilian settings to promote safety, and have been translated in four languages.